AmalprasadK1998/Image_caption_generator/README.md

 # Image_caption_generator

-Generates captions for images using CNN and LSTM.
+Extracts images features using VGG 16 and generates captions using LSTM...used word2vec in the embedding layer.